Firecracker industry in Assam: All you need to know

 Firecrackers are a great way to celebrate festivals and occasions like Independence Day or Diwali, but they also come with their share of risks (for example: burning down buildings).
 As such, many governments have imposed bans on them altogether – especially those who want to protect their people from harm caused by these loud noises during festivities.

 The firecracker industry is a major contributor to Assam’s economy.
-The firecracker industry has been growing at an exponential rate in recent years, which was mainly due to the increase in demand for handmade firecrackers and their unique cultural significance.
+The firecracker industry has been growing exponentially in recent years, mainly due to the increase in demand for handmade firecrackers and their unique cultural significance.

 Handmade firecrackers are made with bamboo sticks, chemical powder, and some hard work by artisans who have mastered this craft over many generations.
 The trend of handmade firecrackers is currently under threat due to a lack of raw materials and high production costs.